What does Cold Cranking Amps (CCA) mean?

 The problem with those specifications, is that most companies and brands seem to come up with their own unique specs that make it difficult for consumers to compare across brands or manufacturers.
 That brings us back full circle to cold cranking amps.
 While it may not accurately reflect the real-world use of the battery, cold cranking amps does offer an apples to apples, industry-wide comparison, which all reputable brands will have readily available.
 Whether it is the most important specification when making a purchase depends on the application, but for most folks it is at least a starting point.

-The caveat to all of this, is that these tests are performed on fully-charged, brand-new batteries.
-Every battery should be able to knock it out of the park when it's brand-new and fully-charged.
+The caveat to all of this, is that these tests are performed on fully charged, brand-new batteries.
+Every battery should be able to knock it out of the park when it's brand-new and fully charged.
 The real test for most batteries is how they perform over time.
 The robust cast straps connecting the SPIRALCELLs of OPTIMA batteries allow for a much greater flow of electricity than the welded connections typically found in traditional flooded batteries.
 These straps are a real difference-maker in terms of long-term performance and will allow OPTIMA batteries to keep providing the maximum amount of amperage for the maximum amount of time.